 RX-3117 is a novel, investigational oral small molecule nucleoside compound.
 We believe RX-3117 has therapeutic potential in a broad range of cancers including pancreatic, bladder, lung, cervical, non-small cell lung cancer and colon cancer.
-Additional information about RX-3117, including about the current Phase Ib clinical trial to study the safety, tolerability, dose-limiting toxicities and MTD in patients with solid tumors, can be found in Item 1 of this Annual Report.
-We expect that expenses related to RX-3117 will increase slightly in 2016 compared to 2015 as we expect to reach the MTD/recommended Phase Ib/IIa dose in the first half of 2016 and will continue development with a two arm Phase Ib/IIa study.
+Additional information about RX-3117, including about the current Phase IIa clinical, can be found in Item 1 of this Annual Report.
+We expect that expenses related to RX-3117 will increase in 2017 compared to 2016 as we continue patient enrollment for our pancreatic and advanced bladder cancer clinical trials.